Bloc/group-sessions/content/decks/pros-do-the-work/slides/wrap-up.md

 - Professionals ship.
 - Do everything you can to ship.
-- Never without your process.
+- Never work without your process.
 - Hacks.
 - Thoughts, celebration, gratitude, persistence, reaction, meaning...